-To help, we have compiled some of the most common questions our community has asked about cremation.
+To help, we have compiled some of the most common questions our community has asked about cremation in our Cremation FAQs.
 Our cremation pages also contain a great deal of information that can help you decide if cremation is right for you and your family.

 Whether you choose cremation or in-ground burial, your best protection is to research before you enter into any legal agreement.
 Once you start to work with a company, ask questions about the qualifications of their staff, their procedures, and their processes.
 Listen to your gut.
 If you feel pressure to buy certain items, or you feel uncomfortable with the staff, look for another provider.
 Remember, the FTC’s Funeral Rule requires funeral providers to provide prices upfront and over the telephone.
 They must also present you with a full range of options, not just the most expensive ones.

 Absolutely!
 With cremation, you actually have more options than with an in-ground burial.
 You can still have a funeral with the body on display, or you can have a memorial service with or without the remains present.
 Keep in mind that if you have a viewing, embalming may be required.
 Memorial services for cremation are flexible and can be held either at a funeral home, a venue such as a house of worship, a restaurant, or some other location that has meaning for the deceased.